John Thomas (lacrosse)

-John "Jack" Thomas was an All-American lacrosse player at Johns Hopkins University from 1972 to 1974.
+John Thomas (born April 28, 1952) is a former All-American lacrosse player at Johns Hopkins University from 1972 to 1974.

 Lacrosse career

 Thomas was the Baltimore Sun 1970 Athlete of the Year at Towson High School where he played Varsity Lacrosse for his father, William Thomas Sr.–considered the dean of Maryland high school coaches–as well as playing Varsity Football (Quarterback) and Basketball (Point Guard).

 With the Blue Jays, Thomas led the team to a national title in 1974.
 He is ranked fourth all-time in Hopkin's career scoring with 224 points.
-Thomas earned first-team All America honors all three years while in college, as well as being named the Jack Turnbull Award winner in 1973 and 1974.
+Thomas earned first-team All-America honors all three years while in college, as well as being named the Jack Turnbull Award winner in 1973 and 1974.
 Thomas also led Hopkins to championship finals in 1972 and 1973, getting upset by Virginia 13-12 and losing in double overtime 10-9 to Maryland.
 During his career at Hopkins, Thomas led the team to an overall 34 and 6 record.

 Thomas was elected to the National Lacrosse Hall of Fame in 1989, and is considered one of the top lacrosse players of all time, having been named to the NCAA Men's Lacrosse Silver Anniversary team.
-He is tenth all-time in NCAA career points-per-game, and fourth all-time in career points at Hopkins.
 Thomas also played quarterback on the Johns Hopkins' football team, ranking 10th in total yardage in NCAA Division III in 1974.

 Thomas led the US Men's National Lacrosse Team in winning the 1974 IFL World Lacrosse Championship hosted at Olympic Park Stadium in Melbourne, Australia and was awarded the Ray Kinderman Trophy for "Best and Fairest Player" of the tournament.